Happy Valley set: Countess Alice de Janzé

 Born Alice Silverthorne (1899–1941), she was a wealthy heiress from Chicago and Buffalo, New York, daughter of an alcoholic felt manufacturer and niece to magnate J. Ogden Armour.
 She lived in Paris since the early 1920s, together with her husband, Count Frédéric de Janzé.
-The couple first met Joss Hay, Earl of Erroll and his wife, Idina, when the latter two lived in Paris in the early 1920s.
-After the Hays moved to the Wanjohi Valley in Kenya, they invited the de Janzés for lion hunting, in 1925 and 1926.
+The couple first met Joss Hay, Earl of Erroll and his wife, Idina, when the latter two lived in Paris during the early 1920s.
+After the Hays relocated to the Wanjohi Valley in Kenya, they invited the de Janzés for lion hunting, in 1925 and 1926.
 The de Janzés lived in a house next to the Hays for several months.
 Alice had an affair with Lord Erroll and later with Raymond de Trafford.
 When the de Janzés returned to Paris, Alice abandoned her husband for Raymond.

 Alice made international headlines in 1927, when she shot Raymond in a Paris railway station and then shot herself.
 It was later revealed she did this on account of her anguish, after Raymond told her he could not marry her.
 They were both hospitalised but survived; Alice was tried by a Paris court and got away with a four-dollar fine.
 When she returned to Kenya in 1928, she was forced by the government to leave the country as an undesirable alien.
-In 1932, she and Raymond married in France, but split almost immediately and later divorced.
+In 1932, she and Raymond married in France, but separated almost immediately and later divorced.
 Alice later returned to the Happy Valley in Kenya.
 Depressive, alcoholic and addicted to morphine, she remained in Kenya until she committed suicide by shooting herself in 1941.
 Prior to her death, Alice had been considered as a suspect for the murder of Lord Erroll.

 Count Frédéric de Janzé

 A French nobleman from an old aristocratic family of Brittany, Comte (Count) Frédéric de Janzé was also famous in France for his career as a racing driver.
-Following an invitation from their friends, Joss and Idina Hay, he and his wife, Alice, first travelled to the Wanjohi Valley, Kenya, in 1925 and spent months there, hunting lions.
+After an invitation from their friends, Joss and Idina Hay, he and his wife, Alice, first travelled to the Wanjohi Valley, Kenya, in 1925 and spent months there, hunting lions.
 Frédéric had an affair with Idina, while Alice was having an affair with Joss.
 Frédéric wrote a memoir, Vertical Land, in which he gives his impressions of several of the notable personalities of the Happy Valley set.
 He returned with Alice to Happy Valley in 1926, during which time Alice tried to elope with her new lover, Raymond de Trafford.
 The de Janzés divorced in 1927, in the aftermath of Alice's shooting scandal.
 Frédéric died in 1933, of sepsis, aged 37.